LifeShare Blood Center offering free movie tickets to donors

-(KTAL) – (7/5/19) LifeShare Blood Center is thanking blood donors this week by offering free movie tickets to anyone who donates blood.
+(7/5/19) WEST MONROE, La. — LifeShare Blood Center is thanking blood donors this week by offering free movie tickets to anyone who donates blood.

 Anyone who gives blood on Thursday, July 4 or Friday, July 5 will receive a ticket to see a movie for free at a nearby theater.